We care a lot about the privacy of all our readers

 We add your name and email address to the Ethos newsletter mailing list, which is managed via Mailchimp.
 Mailchimp may transfer personal data outside the EU.
 Please contact Mailchimp with questions or concerns about this.
 More information on how they are managing GDPR can be found here.

 You will receive one general Ethos newsletter each month.
 On rare occasions (eg at Christmas), you may receive an additional email from us.
-We’ll also send an email each time a new magazine launches (quarterly), or other Ethos products.
+We’ll also send an email each time a new magazine launches (bi-annually in April and October), or other Ethos products.

 Embedded content from other websites